 - 1. The assessor erred in the calculation of the property assessment when applying the current capitalization (CAP) rate. - 2.
 The assessor has failed to achieve the market valuation standard. - 3.
 The assessor has failed to maintain equity when determining the current assessment of the subject property. - 4.
-The assessor has failed to apply the findings of SMB decision AAC 2017-0225 in determining the current assessment. - The assessor has erred in not applying a MAF to the RCNLD lump sum adjustment.
+The assessor has failed to apply the findings of SMB decision AAC 2017-0225 in determining the current assessment. - 5.
+The estimated net operating income is in error.